aksommerville/fullmoon4/README.md

 - - [ ] JS platform tests
 - [ ] Automation against headless native build.
 - [ ] Windows
+- [ ] Metal
+- [ ] minsyn drums too loud
+- [ ] Native fiddle tool.
+- - [ ] MIDI-In and PCM/synth config at command line?
+Would be cool to have some functionality without the web app.
+- - [ ] Broad support for level analysis -- I'd like to replace `assist` with this.
+- - [ ] Mysterious segfault.
+Refreshed browser while song running and fiddle C code had changed.
+- [ ] Playing first_frost via fiddle, with screwing around on ch 14, the bells timing is off.
+- - Also noticing in blood_for_silver, as i build up inotify. (no midi in, just data changes)
+- - These, and the segfault above, might be due to borrowed songs in minsyn:   if (!(DRIVER->song=midi_file_new_borrow(src,srcc))) return -1;
+- - Problem is the live game depends on that serial address to detect redundant requests.
+- - [ ] Can we move the redundant-song check up to the platform level, and make it undefined at the synth level?
+- - I want songs to continue playing across archive reloads, in fiddle. (in fact this is very important)
+- [ ] Measure full memory usage after all songs and sound effects have played -- I'm concerned it might be too high for the Pi.

 ### Disambiguation